MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/unable-update-using-help-menu.md

 ## Cause

-This issue occurs when using an outdated version of the Visual Studio installer (earlier than 3.1.2188) that's incompatible with Visual Studio 2022.
+This issue occurs when you use an outdated version of the Visual Studio Installer (earlier than 3.1.2188) that's incompatible with Visual Studio 2022.
 Error code 0x80070057 indicates that the installer can't read certain parameters.
-The older version of the Visual Studio installer can't recognize and process the new parameters introduced in the latest updates.
+The older version of the Visual Studio Installer can't recognize and process the new parameters introduced in the latest updates.

 ## Resolution

 1. Download [vs_Professional.exe](https://aka.ms/vs/17/release/vs_Professional.exe) and save it to the *C:\Temp* folder.
-1. Delete the *C:\Program Files (x86)\Microsoft Visual Studio\Installer* folder, or update the Visual Studio installer by right-clicking *C:\Temp\vs_Professional.exe* and selecting **Run as Administrator**.
+1. Delete the *C:\Program Files (x86)\Microsoft Visual Studio\Installer* folder, or update the Visual Studio Installer by right-clicking *C:\Temp\vs_Professional.exe* and selecting **Run as Administrator**.
 1. Select the **Update** button to start the update process.